olee2002/react-hooks-redux/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This To-Do-List project is prepared for Atos developers to jump start with a React Hooks & Redux app.
+It is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ![alt text](https://github.com/Rushikesh-Dhule/React-JS/blob/react-hooks-redux/public/todolist.png)

 ## Available Scripts

 In the project directory, you can run:

 ### `npm install`

 ### `npm start`